-Read on for three ways to define a business writing style that will work for your audience.
+Read on for three ways to tackle this aspect of content marketing basics and define a business writing style that will work for your audience.
 (Like me, you might be surprised!)

 Unless you ask your potential customers, you may never find out what they think of your website.
 (Analytics will tell you if they read it at all.)

 The biggest mistake many businesses make is not keeping things simple.
 They choose a style they think will impress because it uses industry jargon and advanced vocabulary.

 Now you might say to me, “my clients are intelligent people.
 They need to feel I know what I’m talking about”.
 Here are three good reasons to rethink an overly complex writing style: